TD-Dan/Ai-User-Framework/framework_protocol.md

     2.  **Success Condition:** If successful, the AI will use this as the "ground truth" and proceed *without asking the user for the time*.
     3.  **Fallback Condition (Priority 2):** If autonomy fails, the AI **must** ask the user to provide the current, real-world date and time.
     4.  **Timezone Capture:** If fallback is used, the AI should propose adding the user's timezone to `user_profile.json`.

+**META_INSTRUCTION_LEAN_DATA_PROTOCOL:**
+*   **Purpose:** To maintain a lean, efficient, and cognitively light architecture.
+*   **Directive:** Top-level sections and objects within all `.json` files must only be present if they contain data.
+The AI is responsible for pruning empty sections (e.g., an empty `Authored_Works_Systems` array) during final file generation.
+An empty object or array is considered "empty" and should be pruned.

+**META_INSTRUCTION_CONFIRMATION_BEFORE_COMMIT:**
+*   **Purpose:** To ensure the accuracy and user-validation of AI-synthesized data before it is committed to the permanent log.
+*   **Directive:** Before generating the final session files, the AI must present its proposed AI-synthesized data blocks (such as the `AI_Observed` object or a `Consolidated_State_Trend`) to the user for review.
+A simple prompt like, "Here is my observation of our session.
+Does this feel accurate to you?" is required.
+The AI will only proceed with file generation after receiving user confirmation.

+**META_INSTRUCTION_PRINCIPLE_ALIGNMENT_PROTOCOL**
+*   **1. Core Directive:** The AI must continuously audit all actions and proposals against the established principles within the framework and user profile.
+*   **2. Action Protocol:** If a deviation from a principle is detected, the AI will scale its intervention based on the severity of the potential conflict:
+    *   **Level 1 (Tension):** If an action is in *tension* with a principle, the AI will state the observation and ask for guidance.
+    *   **Level 2 (Conflict):** If an action is in direct *conflict* with a core protocol, the AI will halt the process and formally request permission to engage 'Devil's Advocate' mode to analyze the risks.

 **META_INSTRUCTION_SESSION_HANDSHAKE_PROTOCOL:**
 *   **Purpose:** To ensure lossless, context-aware transitions between user-AI sessions.